Guidelines on IFLA Branding

 - The acronym IFLA, when used in the context of the International Federation of Library Associations and Institutions, and its activities relating to librarianship and information work, or products and services for librarianship and information work.
 The acronym of IFLA may not be changed in any language translations.

-Formal relationships with other organizations or business enterprises do not necessarily imply IFLA endorsement of their policies, products, or services.
+Formal relationships with other organisations or business enterprises do not necessarily imply IFLA endorsement of their policies, products, or services.

 Usage of the name, acronym and logo within IFLA or on IFLA’s behalf